-From the creators of I Can Only Imagine comes the faith-movie event of 2020, I Still Believe.
-A love story for the ages, I Still Believe is the real-life story of chart-topping singer Jeremy Camp.
-I Still Believe is a powerful reminder that in the midst of life’s storms, true hope is only found in Christ.
+I Still Believe, from the creators of faith-based I Can Only Imagine, is a love story for the ages.
+It’s the real-life account of chart-topping Christian musician Jeremy Camp.
+I Still Believe is a powerful reminder that amid all life’s storms, we can find true hope only in Christ.

-But before we go, I’d like us to take a look at a passage from the Gospel of John that will help us deal with our question, Is God still good if He doesn’t give you what you want?
+But first, let’s look at a passage from the Gospel of John.
+It will help us deal with our question.
+Is God still good if he doesn’t give you what you want?

-To begin, please open up your Bible to John 11 where we’re going to look at the story of Lazarus together…
+To begin, open your Bible to John 11.
+We’ll look at the story of Lazarus together…

 “Now a man named Lazarus was sick.
 He was from Bethany, the village of Mary and her sister Martha.
 This Mary, whose brother now lay sick, was the same one who poured perfume on the Lord and wiped his feet with her hair.
 So the sisters sent word to Jesus, “Lord, the one you love is sick.”
 When he heard this Jesus said, “This sickness will not end in death.
 No, it is for God’s glory so that God’s Son may be glorified through it.”
 Jesus loved Martha and her sister and Lazarus.
 Yet when he heard that Lazarus was sick, he stayed where he was two more days.
 Then he said to his disciples, “Let us go back to Judea.”

-When Jesus receives word from Mary and Martha that Lazarus is sick he is about a day’s journey away.
-If you look back at John 10:40 you’ll see that he was, “across the Jordan at the place where John had been baptizing in the early days.”
-Jesus wasn’t just out there taking selfies and sampling the finest organic olive oils, he was ministering to people.
+When Jesus receives word from Mary and Martha that Lazarus is sick, Jesus is about a day’s journey away.
+If you look at John 10:40, you’ll see that he was, “across the Jordan at the place where John had been baptizing in the early days.”
+Jesus wasn’t just out taking selfies and sampling the finest organic olive oils.
+He was ministering to people.
 John 10:42 says, “And in that place many believed in Jesus.”
-And, it’s in the middle of this powerful time of ministry when the news comes to him – his friend Lazarus is sick.
+In the middle of this powerful time of ministry, the bad news arrives.
+His friend Lazarus is sick.

-It’s also important to note that Lazarus wasn’t just someone that Jesus kind-of knew or had met here or there.
-Actually, the note that Mary and Martha sent to Jesus said, “Lord, the one you love is sick.”
-In fact, our passage goes on to say, “Jesus loved Martha and her sister and Lazarus.”
-This was a family that Jesus not only knew very well but had a special and intimate relationship with.
-Think of someone in your life that’s not necessarily a family member but who is close to you like a family member.
-You LOVE them.
-Now, imagine that you’ve just received news that they are very sick.
+Lazarus wasn’t just someone Jesus kind of knew or had met here or there.
+The note from Mary and Martha said, “Lord, the one you love is sick.”
+In fact, our passage adds, “Jesus loved Martha and her sister and Lazarus.”
+Jesus not only knew this family very well but had a special, intimate relationship with them.
+Think of someone who’s not necessarily a family member but is close to you like family.
+You love them.
+Now imagine you’ve just heard they’re very sick.